Banovvv/GraphHelper/README.md

 # GHelper

 ## Summary
-This project is a collection of extension methods that aim to provide simpler means of obtaining some of the most used Graph functionalities
+This project is a collection of extension methods that aim to provide simpler means of obtaining some of the most used Graph functionalities, mostly related to MailFolders

 ## Status
 [![NuGet Badge](https://buildstats.info/nuget/GHelper)](https://www.nuget.org/packages/GHelper/)